arizvisa/ida-minsc/docs/static/install.rst

 The name of this conditional file is "``use_python``".
-If a file with this name is found by IDAPython under the "``python``" subdirectory as "``python/use_python2``", the Python 3.x version of the IDAPython plugin will refuse to load thus resulting in only the Python 2.x version of the plugin loading which will satisfy the Python 2.x version requirement of the IDA-minsc plugin.
+If a file with this name is found by IDAPython under the "``python``" subdirectory as "``python/use_python2``", the Python 3.x version of the IDAPython plugin will refuse to load thus resulting in only the Python 2.x version of the IDAPython plugin loading.

 The following table loosely describes the path where IDA Pro may be installed on the platform, and the filename that must be created in order to prevent the Python